Elembio/AvidityManuscript2023/README.md

 ## Figure-3

 Figure 3: Predicted and observed quality scores for a 2x150 bp sequencing run of human genome HG002.
-The left panel shows read 1 and the right panel shows read 2.
+Panel (a) shows read 1 and the panel (b) shows read 2.
 Points on the diagonal indicate that predicted scores match observed scores.
 The histograms show that the majority of the data points are above Q40, or 1 error in 10,000 bp.

-To assess the accuracy of quality scores shown in Figure 3, the FASTQ files were aligned with BWA to generate BAM files.
+To assess the accuracy of quality scores shown in Fig. 3, the FASTQ files were aligned with BWA to generate BAM files.
 GATK BaseRecalibrartor was then applied to the BAM, specifying publicly available known sites files to exclude human variant positions.

 The command used is found below:

 ```